 Eat as many ripe tropical fruits as you can get.
 Tropical fruits are not only highly nutritious in general – they contain the “perfect” nutrient mix for us!
 Humans have originally evolved as specialized fruit-eaters in the tropics, which makes tropical fruits their number one species-appropriate food.
 Those fruits are powerful in terms of optimizing your health.
-During cold season you can integrate smoothies with bananas and frozen fruits (i.e. acai berry bowl) to your diet.
+During the cold season, you can integrate smoothies with bananas and frozen fruits (i.e., açai berry bowl) into your diet.
 Also, while living outside tropical or sub-tropical regions, air-imported fruits can add to a better dietary quality in general.

-Luckily, nowadays we can access tropical fruits all years round, like bananas and mangoes.
+Luckily, nowadays, we can access tropical fruits all year round, like bananas and mangoes.
 Lychees are in season in December and exported all around the world.

-Besides optimizing “thermo-nutrients” you can take additional measures to improve your winter experience: Imitate a tropical habitat to feel better and healthier during the winter, like visiting a spa and eat a fruit-rich diet.
+Besides optimizing “thermo-nutrients,” you can take additional measures to improve your winter experience: Imitate a tropical habitat to feel better and healthier during the winter, like visiting a spa and eating a fruit-rich diet.
 But also avoid harmful substances from modern life.
 For example, halogens like fluoride and bromide can displace iodine.
-But there are incountable synthetic compounds in our everyday life that we are exposed to, that can affect our overall health.
-Thus it is vital to stick to a natural approach in everything you do.
+However, there are countless synthetic compounds that we are exposed to in our everyday lives that can affect our overall health.
+Therefore, it is vital to stick to a natural approach in everything you do.

 The idea of an “ancestral ecological niche reconstruction” is to imitate the (original) environmental conditions in which our ancestors have evolved – with the goal of optimizing the body’s functionality.
 This means to provide the body with species-appropriate nutrition and other environmental factors lacking in cold environments, but also protect it from newer artificial bioactive chemicals that the body just did not have time to adapt through more effective detoxification.
 And yes, toxic chemicals do have the power to be a “natural” selection force acting on humans when they influence survival and reproduction (which many are known to do).